Saving Smiles Weedon Dental fees for our full range of services including dental implants are shown below:

 The following is an intended private price guide but a written treatment plan will always be provided following an initial consultation:

 |Treatments||Fee Per Item||Membership Plan|

-(including periodontal assessment, scaling and polish, 2 small x-rays and oral cancer screen)
+(including periodontal assessment, 2 small x-rays and oral cancer screen)

 Up to 10% discount on all fees for joining the practice membership

 Through our partnerships with Local Area Teams, we provide dental care and oral health advice that are necessary to keep your mouth, teeth and gums healthy.